helloexp/Nnet-Team/README.md

 Hello-Nnet SpecificTeam
-This is the final test A Lambda bot that responds to GitHub pushes and deploys to S3
+This is the final test A Lambda bot that responds to GitHub pushes and deploys to S3.

-hello everybody
-Good Morning
-How are you
+To display our site.